BIDS/repro-case-studies/case-studies/zzhang.md

 4. Thread safety, neither the jFITS library nor the SEP library is thread safe
 5. Load imbalance, scheduler tuning for this particular workload

 For each of these technical barriers, we seek solutions for them.
 The solutions come from three sources: colleague expertise, google, and documents.
 By isolating the barriers, we were able to focus on a single barrier each time and can quickly verify the solution.
 The resulting code is stored in Github, and later merged into the project.
 This process takes about two weeks.
-I was in charge of the coding, and Kyle, Frank, and Evan provide technical advise.

 The Software Coding and Testing phase takes about three weeks, we managed to integrate the SEP library through Java Native Interface with Spark, thus finally implement Kira.
 I implemented the code, and wrote the documents to make it convenient for my self to repeatedly run experiments.
 In the meantime, I prepared four datasets for performance measurements.
 A 24MB (4 files) dataset for sanity check, a 12GB (2,310 files) dataset for small scale test, a 65GB (111,50 files) for medium scale test and a 1TB (176,938 files) for large scale tests.
 The datasets were initially stored in NERSC shared file system, later I made a mirroring on EC2 S3 service, as most experiments were run on EC2 where S3 has a better transfer bandwidth to.